multitenantkit/multitenantkit/README.md

 **That's it.** You now have a fully functional API with 18 endpoints for managing users, organizations, and memberships.

+> 💡 This example uses Express and PostgreSQL (included adapters).
+The same business logic works with any web framework or database—just swap the adapters.

 ### Available Endpoints

 ```